Sajad-Hussaini/Sajad-Hussaini/README.md

 Experienced in:
 🔹 Stochastic ground motion simulation and its applications in engineering practice
 🔹 Engineering design of structures and retrofit of buildings
-🔹 Data analysis and machine learning
+🔹 Data science and machine learning

 ---